EmaSzum/MNM_Lab-ANN_Instructions/README.md

 # ANN-Instructions
+This instruction mannula is intended to be used by the students working on the ANN model for HECC phase predictions in the Modeling of Nuclear Materials research group.

 ## How to run
 After downloading the folder from github, follow the steps bellow to run the ANN.